Select Parts of the Holy Bible for the use of the Negro Slaves in the British West-India Islands: Background

 British missionaries used it in the education and conversion of the enslaved population.
 The editors included only 10 percent of the Old Testament and half of the New Testament.
 For example, among the excluded passages are Galatians 3:28 which states: "There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus".
-Exodus 21:16 and Deuteronome 23:16-17 were also removed.
+Exodus 21:16 and Deuteronomy 23:15–16 were also removed.